-- (a) An officer may seek a review under Schedule 4 in relation to other redundancy issues which do not impinge on the validity of the decision to retrench him/her (i.e. the purpose of the review cannot be to question the redundancy itself). - (b) An officer may bring an action against termination of employment under clause 83 of this Agreement.
+- (a) An officer may seek a review under the Workplace Issues Resolution Procedure in relation to other redundancy issues which do not impinge on the validity of the decision to retrench them (i.e. the purpose of the review cannot be to question the redundancy itself). - (b) An officer may bring an action against termination of employment under clause 80 of this Agreement.